gosferano/borderlands/src/content/builds/vex-bloodshot-sniper.md

 heroImage: '../../assets/vex-bloodshot-sniper.png'
 ---

 Top tier mobbing and bossing build suitable for all of the endgame content.
+Might struggle against Vile enemies if not using something with good splash damage.